Passkey

 The term ‘passkey’ is often used interchangeably with ‘password’, ‘passphrase’, and ‘PIN’ (Personal Identification Number), but there are subtle differences among them, which we will explore in this comprehensive glossary entry.

-Definition of Passkey
+Definition of passkey

 A passkey, in the context of cybersecurity, is a secret known only to the user and the system, which allows the user to access a particular system, network, or service.
 It is a form of authentication that verifies the identity of a user before granting access to the requested resource.